InstallingEverything/WindowsNT3.51/VMWare.md

 10. Make sure Disk is set at IDE 0.0.
 If it is not you will have issues when installing later Service Packs.

 ![Alt Imgae](Images/VMWare/10a.png)

+You can now install Windows NT 3.51 on VMWare Workstation.